Thermodynamics-informed neural networks for physically realistic mixed reality: Related work

 The use of deep learning in real-time simulations has been widely explored in recent manuscripts, using neural networks as powerful function approximators with fast evaluation performance.
 The spirit is similar to the reduced order modelling: in the offline phase a neural network is trained with a set of examples and in the online phase the network can be fast evaluated in unseen scenarios.

 For instance, several works avoid the real-time restrictions by decreasing the dimensionality of the problem by using autoencoders \cite{fulton2019latent,chen2022crom} in a similar fashion to the reduced order modelling methods.
-Other approaches are based on standard multilayer perceptrons, used as a collocation method for residue minimization \cite{fresca2022deep,odot2022deepphysics} or specific formulations for contact mechanics \cite{romero2022embodied,romero2022contact}.
+Other approaches are based on standard multilayer perceptrons, used as a collocation method for residual minimization \cite{fresca2022deep,odot2022deepphysics} or specific formulations for contact mechanics \cite{romero2022embodied,romero2022contact}.
 Those approaches require the prior knowledge of the governing equations.
-In the field of physics-informed machine learning, many methods have recently proposed to use neural networks such as solvers of PDE residues \cite{raissi2018hidden,raissi2019physics}, identification and simulation of the dynamics of complex systems \cite{sanchez2020learning} or structure-preserving algorithms \cite{sanchez2019hamiltonian,chen2019symplectic,hernandez2021structure} with promising results.
+In the field of physics-informed machine learning, many methods have recently proposed to use neural networks such as solvers of partial differential equations (PDE) residuals in the context of general physics \cite{raissi2018hidden,raissi2019physics} or fluid mechanics \cite{eivazi2022physics,eivazi2022bphysics,cai2022physics}, identification and simulation of the dynamics of complex systems \cite{sanchez2020learning} or structure-preserving algorithms \cite{sanchez2019hamiltonian,chen2019symplectic,hernandez2021structure} with promising results.
 However, none of the mentioned methods have been implemented nor tested in an augmented or virtual reality setup, to the best of our knowledge.

 This work presents a method to simulate real-time dynamics of one or more virtual systems interacting with physical objects in a mixed reality application.
 We require no governing equation, as it is learned from data using a thermodynamics-based formulation for non-equilibrium dynamical systems together with geometric deep learning.
 Furthermore, the trained graph neural network achieves real-time performance which enables a smooth user experience in the interaction of several virtual objects.